cloudsimplus/cloudsimplus/README.md

 CloudSim Plus is a fork of [CloudSim 3](https://github.com/Cloudslab/cloudsim/tree/20a7a55e537181489fcb9a2d42a3e539db6c0318) that was re-engineered primarily to avoid code duplication.
 It provides [code reusability](https://en.wikipedia.org/wiki/Code_reuse) and ensures compliance with software engineering principles and recommendations for extensibility improvements.
 It focuses on usage of software engineering standards and recommendations such as [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern), [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) and other ones such as [KISS](https://en.wikipedia.org/wiki/KISS_principle) and [DRY](https://pt.wikipedia.org/wiki/Don't_repeat_yourself).

+The efforts dedicated to this project have been recognized by the [EU/Brasil Cloud FORUM](https://eubrasilcloudforum.eu).
+A post about CloudSim Plus is available at [this page of the Forum](https://eubrasilcloudforum.eu/en/instituto-federal-de-educação-do-tocantins-brazil-instituto-de-telecomunicações-portugal-and), including a White Paper that is also available [here](#white-paper).

 CloudSim Plus is developed through a partnership among the Systems, Security and Image Communication Lab of [Instituto de Telecomunicações (IT, Portugal)](http://www.it.pt), the [Universidade da Beira Interior (UBI, Portugal)](http://www.ubi.pt) and the [Instituto Federal de Educação Ciência e Tecnologia do Tocantins (IFTO, Brazil)](http://www.ifto.edu.br).
 It is supported by the Portuguese [Fundação para a Ciência e a Tecnologia (FCT)](https://www.fct.pt) and by the [Brazilian foundation Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES)](http://www.capes.gov.br).

 The original [CloudSim](http://github.com/Cloudslab/cloudsim) project is developed in the [Cloud Computing and Distributed Systems (CLOUDS) Laboratory](http://cloudbus.org/), at the [Computer Science and Software Engineering Department](http://www.csse.unimelb.edu.au/) of the [University of Melbourne](http://www.unimelb.edu.au/).